Semrush Pricing (2026) — Which Plan is Best for You?

 Other than the above, the main difference you’ll notice between the Advanced plan and the Starter and Pro+ ones is that the limits on pretty much everything are far more generous.

 As mentioned above, you can use this plan to manage 40 projects at once; but it also lets you track up to 5,000 keywords and 200 AI prompts, and run 10,000 queries per day.
-And it lets you crawl 1 million site pages per month.
+And it lets you crawl one million site pages per month.

-It’s also worth noting that the Advanced plan gives you access to Semrush MCP (Model Context Protocol).
+It’s also worth noting that the Advanced plan gives you expanded access to Semrush MCP (Model Context Protocol).
 This allows developers, data teams, and technically-minded marketers to connect Semrush data directly into AI workflows, internal tools, or custom applications.

-For agencies and enterprise users who rely heavily on automation, custom reporting, or AI-assisted analysis, MCP access can be particularly valuable, because it enables much deeper integrations and more flexible use of Semrush data than the standard interface allows.
+For agencies and enterprise users who rely heavily on automation, custom reporting, or AI-assisted analysis, extended MCP access can be particularly valuable, because it enables much deeper integrations and more flexible use of Semrush data than the standard interface allows.

 Is Semrush Advanced right for me?